eclipse-cdt-cloud/cdt-gdb-adapter/src/integration-tests/README.md

 ## Running the tests

 1. Build the test programs: run `make` in the `test-programs` directory
-2. Build the package as usual: run `npm run build` in the top-level directory
+2. Build the package as usual: run `yarn build` in the top-level directory
-3. Run the tests: run `npm run test:integration` in the top-level directory
+3. Run the tests: run `yarn test:integration` in the top-level directory

 ## Debugging tips